pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

 Risk is an inherent part of building and maintaining a business empire.
-From operational risks to liability exposures, from key person dependencies to catastrophic events, numerous threats could derail your dynasty's 365-year vision.
+From operational risks to liability exposures, from key person dependencies to catastrophic events, numerous threats could derail your Legacy's 365-year vision.
 Insurance and risk management are not optionalâ€”they are essential components of wealth preservation.

-This chapter provides a comprehensive framework for identifying, assessing, and managing the risks facing your dynasty, and for selecting and managing insurance coverage that protects your empire.
+This chapter provides a comprehensive framework for identifying, assessing, and managing the risks facing your Legacy, and for selecting and managing insurance coverage that protects your empire.
 Risk management is not about eliminating riskâ€”it's about understanding risks, making informed decisions, and protecting against catastrophic losses while allowing the business to thrive.

 Your risk management strategy must address:
 - Personal risks (life, health, disability, long-term care)